MaximilianRadons/laravel-strapi/README.md

 # Laravel wrapper for using the Strapi V4 headless CMS

-This repository is fork of [dbfx/laravel-strapi](https://github.com/dbfx/laravel-strapi), all credits goes to [Dave Blakey](https://github.com/dbfx).
+This repository is fork of [dbfx/laravel-strapi](https://github.com/dbfx/laravel-strapi), all credits goes to [Dave Blakey](https://github.com/dbfx) and [BBWMC](https://github.com/bbwmc).

+Will add Webhook Support for Cache Busting in later version.

 ---